Kexin-Wei/logseq_notes/pages/PTE.md

 		- 2 -3 questions, 12 - 15 marks to listening and reading
 		- Strategy
 			- listen and read constantly
+	- ## Write from dictation
+		- 3 - 4 questions
+		- 40 - 45 marks to listening and writing
+		- Evaluation
 			-